Meta-VCI-Map/LSMviewer/README.md

 Some details on the results will appear in a frame at the bottom of the application window.
 Note that the **Network Impact Score** may be undefined in cases where the uploaded file contains an isolated white matter infarct or an infratentorial incident.

-### Online tool version

-Find the online version of the application on the ***Meta VCI Map*** website following this URL: https://metavcimap.org/lsmviewer

-#### Getting started

-The user can upload a binary mask of a brain infarct of size `(182, 218, 182)`, visualize it on a 3D online viewer and select a risk score for calculation.

-The results will be displayed on the screen.
-An excel file with the detailed results on the **Network Impact Score** can be downloaded on the user's device if desired.

 ## Credits